 - (a) Exposure due to material in any practice specified in para.
-3.1 where the activity concentration in the material of any radionuclide in the uranium decay chain or the thorium decay chain is greater than 1 Bq/g or the activity concentration of 40K is greater than 10 Bq/g; - (b) Public exposure due to discharges or due to the management of radioactive waste arising from a practice involving material as specified in (a) above; - (c) Exposure due to 222Rn and to 222Rn progeny and due to 220Rn and to 220Rn progeny in workplaces in which occupational exposure due to other radionuclides in the uranium decay chain or the thorium decay chain is controlled as a planned exposure situation; - (d) Exposure due to 222Rn and to 222Rn progeny where the annual average activity concentration of 222Rn in air in workplaces remains above the reference level established in accordance with para.
+3.1 where the activity concentration in the material of any radionuclide in the uranium decay chain or the thorium decay chain is greater than 1 Bq/g or the activity concentration of 40 K is greater than 10 Bq/g; - (b) Public exposure due to discharges or due to the management of radioactive waste arising from a practice involving material as specified in (a) above; - (c) Exposure due to 222Rn and to 222Rn progeny and due to 220Rn and to 220Rn progeny in workplaces in which occupational exposure due to other radionuclides in the uranium decay chain or the thorium decay chain is controlled as a planned exposure situation;

+(d) Exposure due to 222Rn and to 222Rn progeny where the annual average activity concentration of 222Rn in air in workplaces remains above the reference level established in accordance with para.
 5.27 after the fulfilment of the requirement in para.
 5.28."

 2.13.
 In accordance with para.
 3.4 of GSR Part 3 and with the graded approach, exposure due to natural sources (i.e. naturally occurring sources of radiation) is mostly managed by applying the requirements for existing exposure situations.
 For the exposures specified in paras.
-3.4 (a)-(d) of GSR Part 3, the relevant requirements for planned exposure situations apply (e.g. dose limits, dose constraints, other relevant requirements for planned exposure situations).
-By this logic, the concept of the graded approach is reflected in regulatory control.
+3.4 (a)-(d) of GSR Part 3, the relevant requirements for planned exposure situations apply (i.e. dose limits, dose constraints, other relevant requirements for planned exposure situations).
+By this logic, the concept of graded approach is reflected in regulatory control.
 This difference is further explained in Section 4 of this Safety Guide.
-For the workplaces, where the annual average concentration of 222 Rn remains below the reference level, requirements of existing exposure situation apply.